Public Administration Major - Bachelor of Science (BS)

 - A social science course; and

-- Another social science or general education natural science, or math course, or an approved CLS alternative (ENV 201, PHL 334, PHL 339); and
+- Another social science or general education natural science, or math course, or an approved CASSH alternative (ENV 201, PHL 334, PHL 339); and

-- One additional course in humanities or fine arts or complete a modern language course 102 level or higher.
+- One additional course in humanities or fine arts or complete a global cultures and languages course 102 level or higher.

 - Complete a minor (or second major) outside of the student's major program, consisting of at least 18 credits; or